 The Most Common Causes of Motorcycle Accidents

-Motorcycle injuries can result from motorcyclist and driver negligence and there are a myriad of ways in which motorcyclists can suffer harm.
+Motorcycle injuries can result from motorcyclist and driver negligence, and there is a myriad of ways in which motorcyclists can suffer harm.
 Our Chicago motorcycle accident lawyers believe that understanding these causes can help everyone on the road avoid accidents in the future and save lives.
 Here are some of the most common causes of motorcycle accidents.

-- Left hand turns— studies have shown that performing a left-hand turn at a busy intersection is one of the most dangerous maneuvers behind the wheel today.
-Depth perception and the ability to accurately gauge the speed of oncoming vehicles is required to time the turn correctly and drivers tend to lose these abilities as time goes by.
-Motorcyclists are often involved in serious accidents when cars pull in front of them while making left turns.
+- Left-hand turns— studies have shown that performing a left-hand turn at a busy intersection is one of the most dangerous maneuvers behind the wheel today.
+Depth perception and the ability to accurately gauge the speed of oncoming vehicles is required to time the turn correctly, and drivers tend to lose these capabilities as time goes by.
+Motorcyclists are often involved in catastrophic accidents when cars pull in front of them while making left turns.
 It is also possible for the motorcyclist to pull in front of the oncoming vehicle for the same reasons.

-- Lane splitting— one of the most annoying actions taken by motorcyclists during rush hour is to occupy the space between two lanes in order to move past slow moving or stopped vehicles.
-The motorcyclists themselves are more likely to collide with vehicles due to a limited amount of space between vehicles and drivers are less likely to notice the motorcyclist when attempting to shift lanes.
+- Lane splitting— one of the most annoying actions taken by motorcyclists during rush hour is to occupy the space between two lanes to move past slow-moving or stopped vehicles.
+The motorcyclists themselves are more likely to collide with vehicles due to a limited amount of space between cars and drivers are less likely to notice the motorcyclist when attempting to shift lanes.

-- Speeding— as with all other types of auto accidents, speed plays a large factor in the risk of an accident and the severity of the injuries suffered in one.
-Many accidents can be prevented if drivers and motorcyclists alike would simply slow down.
+- Speeding— as with all other types of auto accidents, speed plays a significant factor in the risk of a crash, and the severity of the injuries suffered in one.
+Many accidents can be prevented if drivers and motorcyclists alike would merely slow down.